 - A second d8 for each player; the KING DIE.

 - A third d8 for each player; the PEASANT DIE.

 - A d20 for each player to roll initiative.

-If this is the first Game in the City:
+Before the first Game of a City:

 - Choose one player to manage the GAME DIE.
 Place it face up displaying the number 7.